-Single tenant, net-leased properties (STNLs) have become very popular with many commercial real estate investors.
-These are properties frequently featuring both well-established retail and specialty tenants such as Walgreens, Rite Aid, Home Depot, Dollar General, Sonic Restaurants and banks: tenants whose branded improvements are located on land under a long-term ground lease, usually 20-50 years.
+Single tenant, net-leased properties (STNL) have become very popular with many commercial real estate investors.
+These are properties frequently featuring both well-established retail and specialty tenants such as Walgreens, Rite Aid, Home Depot, Dollar General, Sonic Restaurants, and banks, tenants whose branded improvements are located on land under a long-term ground lease, usually 20-50 years.

 These properties are usually marketed with heavy emphasis on the financial strength of the tenant, and on the fact that the NNN lease relieves the owner of the improvement of almost all management responsibilities.
-As such, they are presented as near-ideal, low-risk investments, especially for senior investors who have grown weary of management chore.
+As such, they are presented as near-ideal, low-risk investments, especially for investors who have grown weary of management chores.
+Continue reading

 The United States is beset with many severe financial problems, not the least of which are the looming collapse of the Social Security System, an expanding public debt of $20+ Trillion and the impending collapse of Medicaid and the Affordable Care Act (Obamacare).
 But perhaps the greater threat to the financial health of the individual American is the enormous unfunded liabilities that continue to be accrued not only by the federal government but also by states, cities and municipalities of varying sizes which are contractually committed to funding the retiree’s pension payments.